Musical Theatre (BA (Honours)

 Note 3: Vetting is conducted by the National Vetting Bureau (formerly known as the Garda Central Vetting Unit).
 The National Vetting Bureau (NVB) helps to assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.

 Places on the course are allocated according to rank achieved as a result of the assessment procedure.

-The assessment comprises: a one-hour workshop involving dance and drama improvisation - no specific preparation required for either; and an individual audition where you will sing two contrasting musical theatre songs, perform a dramatic monologue of your own choice from a published work, and undergo a brief interview.
+The Assessment Test comprises: a one-hour workshop involving dance and drama improvisation - no specific preparation required for either; and an individual audition where you will sing two contrasting musical theatre songs, perform a dramatic monologue of your own choice from a published work, and undergo a brief interview.

 Leaving Cert Subjects:

 CIT Cork School of Music